mastodon/documentation/Running-Mastodon/Production-guide.md

 ## Things to look out for when upgrading Mastodon

-You can upgrade Mastodon with a `git pull` from the repository directory.
+You can upgrade Mastodon with a `git fetch; git checkout $(git tag | tail -n 1)` from the repository directory.
 You may need to run:

 - `RAILS_ENV=production bundle exec rails db:migrate`
 - `RAILS_ENV=production bundle exec rails assets:precompile`